rileywheadon/poll-app/README.md

 - Run `source .venv/bin/activate` to enter the virtual environment.
 - Use `pip install -r requirements.txt` to install the packages listed in `requirements.txt`.

-**Note:** In order to better simulate a production environment, we are now running both the development _and_ production versions of the app using Heroku and gunicorn.
-In order to run the app, you will need to install [Heroku CLI](https://devcenter.heroku.com/categories/command-line).
+**Launch Options:** In order to better simulate a production environment, you can run the development version of the app using the production web server.
+To do this, you will need to install the [Heroku CLI](https://devcenter.heroku.com/categories/command-line).
 To double check that installation was successful, make sure that the command `heroku --version` does not return an error.
 Then, use `heroku local` to run the app from the root directory.

+If you would like to use the Flask web server, you can call the `launch.py` script from the root directory using `python3 launch.py`.
+This is essentially identical to the `src/app.py` script we were using to launch the app before.

 **TailwindCSS**: If you are making changes to the UI using TailwindCSS, you will also need to activate a Tailwind CSS watcher.
 To do this, open another terminal window (separate from the one that is running the app), `cd` to `src/polll/static` and type in the following command: